realazthat/excalidraw-brute-export-cli/README.md

     uses jsdom to simulate the DOM, then runs Excalidraw+react in nodejs, loads the diagram files and exports them.
     - Comparison: `JRJurman/excalidraw-to-svg` is faster and more efficient than excalidraw-brute-export-cli.
-However, this is a "brute force" approach to exporting Excalidraw diagrams, and in _some ways_ might be more reliable.
+However, excalidraw-brute-export-cli is a "brute force" approach to exporting Excalidraw diagrams, and in _some ways_ might be more reliable.
   - ⭐⭐⭐⭐⭐
     [Timmmm/excalidraw_export](https://github.com/Timmmm/excalidraw_export)
     similar to `JRJurman/excalidraw-to-svg` but simplifies the code and also embeds SVG fonts.
     - Comparison: `Timmmm/excalidraw_export` is faster and more efficient than excalidraw-brute-export-cli.
-However, this is a "brute force" approach to exporting Excalidraw diagrams, and in _some ways_ might be more reliable.
+However, excalidraw-brute-export-cli is a "brute force" approach to exporting Excalidraw diagrams, and in _some ways_ might be more reliable.

 ## 🎇 Features